arunbalas/FDM-3d-printing-UMP-Model/README.md

 ![ump](https://github.com/arunbalas/FDM-UMP/blob/master/Graphical%20UMP.jpg)

 ### REPORT Folder:
-This folder consists of the following list of items
+This folder consists of the following list of items:
 	1. PDF document [FDM-UMP_Arun.pdf] containing all the necessary information of FDM UMP.
-	2. Optional: Graphical UMP in JPEG format

 ### CODE Folder:
-This folder consists of pdf file containing JSON and Python codes
-	1. CODE.pdf contains:
-		1.1.
-Input JSON
-		1.2.
-Python code
-		1.3.
-Output JSON
+This folder consists of input.json and Python.py file.
+You can modify the input process parameters in the json file and run the python code to get the output process parameters (also in json format).

 ### REFERENCES Folder: